 Q: Why do you think Alaska is such a special cruise destination?

 Seeing wildlife from one of Norwegian's ships gives you a different perspective of Alaska's scenic beauty.
 It also affords the kind of access to natural wonders like Glacier Bay that would be impossible to see any other way.
-Throughout your Crucero por Alaska, you're treated to ever changing views of sky, land, and water.
+Throughout your Alaska cruise, you're treated to ever changing views of sky, land, and water.
 It's breathtaking.